Fatty Liver Grade 2 Causes, Treatment, and Prevention for Bangladeshi Patients

 - Weight Management: Losing 7-10% of body weight can significantly improve liver function.

 - Medications: Doctors may prescribe medications such as vitamin E, metformin, or statins to manage inflammation, blood sugar, or cholesterol levels as needed.
+Since vitamins play a role in liver recovery, patients may also benefit from proper vitamin deficiency treatment to support overall liver health.

 - Medical Monitoring: Regular check-ups and liver assessments ensure that lifestyle changes are working effectively.